 But Dumbaugh stresses, those kids' parents turned their lives around and have since maintained a positive relationship with her and Elizabeth.
 Brena Slater says she wishes the system had more parents like the Dumbaughs, whom she dubs "foster moms extraordinaire."

 But fostering is not for everybody, and even those interested might struggle to afford it.
 The average stipend is only about $420 a month per child.
 Slater says the circuit currently has about 400 kids in foster care and only 179 licensed foster homes.

 "We've actually had to have a lot of our children either placed in group homes to keep the siblings together or outside of our circuit, and then that means you have the case manager driving to pick them up or foster parents driving to meet them, and that's not the environment we want for our children," she said.

 Which is why sometimes, the coalition will waive the state requirement that limits foster homes to five children (biological and foster combined).
 Kate Dumbaugh says until just recently, she and Elizabeth were caring for seven kids at once.

 "We never intended to do that, but there’s such a need and you hear the story, and we were like, ‘Sure, we'll put in bunk beds, we can make room,’" she said.

 Dumbaugh says seeing kids come out of their shells and make developmental gains during their time in her and Elizabeth's care is what makes fostering so rewarding.

 "I always get choked up when I talk about this, but I just feel like I'm on the front lines of love every day to see people who are just overcoming incredible odds," she said.

 The Dumbaughs say they’re the lucky ones for getting the chance to help families heal.

 As you’ve just read, the situation isn't entirely bleak in Sarasota and Manatee Counties – there are some success stories.
-We'll hear how one mom overcame her addiction to get her child back next week on WUSF 89.7.
+Click here to learn how one mom overcame her addiction to get her child back.